codemartial/agent/README.md

 Surprisingly, `grpc-go` is faster than `grpc-java` and 2x faster than `grpc-c++` in the concurrent scenario.
 In the sequential scenario, `grpc-go` again wins, albeit with an insignificant margin.
-Thrift is just dead in the water.
+Thrift happens to be a multi-faceted beast.

-Thrift is disappointing in other ways too.
+Working with Thrift is disappointing in many ways.
 It generates a ton of code – 999 sloc of Go, compared to 518 of C++ with `grpc-c++` and 117 of Go with `grpc-go`.
 It is very difficult to figure out the boilerplate needed to get it going (see `thrift/gen-go/agent/client` and `thrift/gen-go/agent/server`).
 The client that it generates is not concurrent, which in turn means
 [_Thrift connections are not multiplexed_](https://mail-archives.apache.org/mod_mbox/thrift-user/201208.mbox/%3CA0F963DCF29346458CDF2969683DF6CC70F90B3A@SC-MBX01-2.TheFacebook.com%3E),
 unlike GRPC.

-BTW, I did try to run 4, 128 concurrents for Thrift, but the speedup was only about 1.2x instead of ~ 4x that is seen with `grpc-go` or `grpc-java` so I'm not sure if the Thrift server too is sufficiently concurrent.
+The C++ backend that Thrift built out-of-the-box is single threaded.
+I did find references to a non-blocking server implementation using framed transport, but couldn't get it set up easily.

+Not tabulated above, but I ran multiple client processes (instead of invoking the same client in parallel), and got an equivalent throughput of ~ 25000 ns/op with Thrift-Go, which is slightly better than GRPC-Go with parallel clients.
+I tried emulating the test with GRPC-Go (single client) and got the equivalent of ~ 30000 ns/op.

+## Versions

+    $ go version
+    go version go1.5.2 darwin/amd64

+    $ java -version
+    java version "1.8.0_60"
+    Java(TM) SE Runtime Environment (build 1.8.0_60-b27)
+    Java HotSpot(TM) 64-Bit Server VM (build 25.60-b23, mixed mode)

+    $ thrift -version
+    Thrift version 0.9.3

+    $ protoc --version
+    libprotoc 3.0.0